isomerpages/govtech-gobusiness-main/pages/solutionrepo/201934203W-Lunchbox-Smrt-Rsturnt-SLN-v-11-FS.md

 **Description**

-Lunchbox Smart Restaurant App is Singapore’s fastest growing, award winning, Android ordering solution with 1,500+ outlets onboard in 2 years!
+Lunchbox Smart Restaurant App is Singapore's fastest growing, award winning, Android ordering solution with 1,500+ outlets onboard in 2 years!
 It instantly equips the F&B outlet to the efficiency of an international food chain!
 Armed with more than 300 features, the solution is effective to any form of F&B format - Full Service, Quick Service, Self Service, Grocer Retail and even Cloud Kitchens!

 ## Solution Packages Option(s)